 JCP teaches both boys and girls in Reception (also known as “Foundation Stage”) and in Years 1 and 2 (together known as “Key Stage One”).

 JCP teaches girls only in Years 3, 4, 5 & 6 (together known as “Key Stage Two”).

 JCP takes 44 girls and 28 boys in Reception each year.
 These children are organised into 3 classes of 24 in each class.

 At the end of Key Stage One, the boys have the automatic right to transfer to Victoria College Preparatory School (“VCP”) and the girls will automatically transfer to Key Stage Two at JCP to make year groups of 44 girls, organized into 2 classes of 22 girls each.

 Stage 1: Registration

-The first requirement for admission is to complete a registration form.
+The first requirement for admission is to complete an online registration form.
 A non-refundable registration fee of £80* is payable with the completed registration form.
 Registration forms can be found on the school’s website www.jcp.sch.je

 Completed registration forms must only be sent to JCP within the registration timeframe as indicated below: